brightio/penelope/README.md

   Kill a session

 download <glob>...
-  Download files and folders from the target
+  Download files/folders from the target

 open <glob>...
-  Download files and folders from the target and open them locally
+  Download files/folders from the target and open them locally

 upload <glob|URL>...
-  Upload files and folders to the target.
-If URL is specified then it is downloaded locally and then uploaded to the target
+  Upload files/folders to the target.
+If HTTP(S)/FTP(S) URL is specified then it is downloaded locally and then uploaded to the target

 recon [sessionID]
   Upload preset reconnaissance scripts to the target

-spawn [sessionID]
+spawn [Port] [Host]
-  Spawn a new session.
-Whether it will be reverse or bind, depends on the current session.
+  Spawn a new shell.
+If the current shell is reverse, or a port or host is specified, then will spawn a reverse shell.
+If the currert shell is bind, then will spawn a bind shell

 upgrade [sessionID]
   Upgrade the session's shell to "PTY".
 If it fails attempts to upgrade